 There are many catchments within Devon and Cornwall where water quality and flood risk is impacted by land management (River Basin Management Plan).
 Research and development demonstrates that woodland planting is cost beneficial and can form an important pollution and flood reduction measure if targeted appropriately.

-A recent report jointly funded by Forestry Commission England and the Environment Agency reviewed the latest evidence concerning the positive and negative impacts of woodland on surface and groundwaters.
-The Environment Agency’s Summary Report of this work concludes that:
+A recent report jointly funded by Forestry Commission England and the Environment Agency reviewed the latest evidence concerning the positive and negative impacts of woodland on surface and ground waters.
+The Environment Agency’s Summary Report of this work concluded that:

-• Woodland contribution to tackling diffuse pollution includes both a barrier and interception function, helping to trap and retain nutrients and sediment in polluted runoff.
+• Woodland contributing to tackling diffuse pollution, includes both a barrier and interception function, helping to trap and retain nutrients and sediment in polluted runoff,

 • A good case can be made for the mitigation of downstream flooding by riparian and floodplain woodland.

 We are now running our Woods4Water project to improve water quality and reduce downstream flood risk to local communities.
 We are working in partnership with the Blackdown Hills AONB and with funding from the Environment Agency's Water and Environment Grant (European Agricultural Fund for Rural Development: Europe investing in rural areas).